joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 ### Before you begin

-To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp-firewall#deploy-ocp-entitlement-key-firewall) from the My IBM Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#deploy-ocp-docker-registry-secret) to store the key on your OpenShift project.
+To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp-firewall#deploy-ocp-entitlement-key-firewall) from the My {{site.data.keyword.IBM_notm}} Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#deploy-ocp-docker-registry-secret) to store the key on your OpenShift project.
 If the Entitlement key secret was removed from your cluster, or if your key is expired, then you need to download another key and create a new secret.

 ### Step one: Pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images
 {: #upgrade-ocp-images-firewall}

-To upgrade your network, download the latest set of {{site.data.keyword.blockchainfull_notm}} Platform images and push them to A to a docker registry that you can access from behind your firewall.
+To upgrade your network, download the latest set of {{site.data.keyword.blockchainfull_notm}} Platform images and push them to a docker registry that you can access from behind your firewall.

 Use the following command to log in to the {{site.data.keyword.IBM_notm}} Entitlement Registry:
 ```